 In fact, if you are someone that uses cash quite frequently, you probably have a pretty big stash of coins.
 You can easily collect the coins using a coin jar and then cash it out monthly at the bank.
 This money can then go into your savings or help to pay a portion of your bills.

 And since you weren’t expecting it to equate to much, any little bit really does help.
 Some people keep their coins in a special jar which just adds a bit of fun to the experience.
-The bigger the coin jar, the more change that it will hold.
+The bigger the coin jar, the more change it will hold.
 And then when you cash it out, it’s a lot of fun to see just how much money you’ve truly saved up without even giving it a second thought.

 This is a fairly passive way to reduce your expenses by actually saving extra cash to pay towards them.